Quantifying structural uncertainty in chemical reaction network inference: Discussion

 \section{Discussion}

-In this work, we have shown how structural uncertainty in CRN inference can be quantified under a Bayesian framework.
+In this work, we have adopted sparse regularisation methods to perform Bayesian model selection without iteratively sampling model structures.
+Typical implementations of sparse regularisation often return a single network structure.
 We find that ignoring structural uncertainty leads to unreliable predictions (Figure~\ref{fig:toy_mode_traj}), whereas accounting for structural uncertainty helps identify alternative reactions of a system (Figure~\ref{fig:toy_uncertainty} and Table~\ref{tbl:pinene_post}).
 In Section~\ref{sec:toy}, we demonstrated how structural uncertainty can arise due to the theoretical existence of dynamically equivalent CRNs, or due to a lack of information in observed data to distinguish between reactions that contribute similar system dynamics.
 To our knowledge, the tree representation of a 95\% HPD set of CRNs (e.g. Figure~\ref{fig:toy_uncertainty}C) is a novel visualisation of structural uncertainty for CRN inference, allowing structural ambiguities to be highlighted.
 In the field of equation discovery, there are recent developments on uncertainty quantification \cite{hirsh_sparsifying_2022,fasel_ensemble-sindy_2022,sun_bayesian_2022,niven_dynamical_2024}.
 However in these works, structural uncertainty, if addressed at all, is only reported at a univariate level, such as inclusion probabilities of library terms.
 Uncertainty quantification in equation discovery can readily benefit from the higher-order descriptions of structural uncertainty (alternative reaction sets, posterior correlations, tree visualisations) illustrated in this work.